JakubTesarek/dbgr/docs/source/index.rst

 .. tip::
     Example outputs in this documentation are shortened for readability.
-    Output from DBGR on your computer will containt the whole response.
+    Output from DBGR on your computer will contain the whole response.

 .. toctree::
     :maxdepth: 2